eea/volto-slate/README.md

 Some of the main reasons that drove us to create volto-slate:

 - Volto's draftjs implementation depends on draft-js-plugins, a third-party project that introduces its own set of bugs and maintanance issues
-- Slate has a modern api that makes plugins extremely easy to do.
+- Slate has a modern, developer-friendly api that makes developing plugins something easy to do.
 Getting the editor in a plugin is as easy as `const editor = useSlate()`, overriding core functionality is something that's built in as pluggable, directly in Slate.
 - Volto dependends on redraft for final output, which introduces its own bugs and issues.
 While it is nice to have view-mode components, this is something that volto-slate implements as well
 - Because Slate's internal storage uses a tree modeled on the DOM pattern, its final rendered output is very clean